 Bridging the Gap

-- Develop additional competency frameworks that identify and align the competencies produced by educational programs and required for job roles.
+- Developed integrated competency frameworks that identify and align the learning outcomes in educational programs with required for job roles and competencies

-- Conduct primary research on employers’ use of digital credentials in the talent management process.
+- Conducted primary research on 750 employers’ use of competency frameworks and readiness for digital credentials in the talent management process

 “Digital credentialing is evolving rapidly.
 To fulfill its promise, greater cooperation and better communication between educators and employers are needed.
 The competency frameworks and research at the core of the Wellspring project can help to create a stronger skills ecosystem.”

 —Sean Gallagher, Ed.D., Executive Director of the Center for the Future of Higher Education & Talent Strategy, and Executive Professor of Educational Policy at Northeastern University